TaoStarlit/English/course_word.md

 ### date
 #### course: document

+### 0926
+An individual's critical flicker frequency is the highest frequency at which the flicker in a flickering light source can be detected

+Definitions of flick
+noun
+a sudden sharp movement.
+the flick of a switch
+synonyms: jerk, snap, flip, whisk a motion picture. a Hollywood action flick verb propel (something) with a sudden sharp movement, especially of the fingers.
+Emily flicked some ash off her sleeve
+synonyms: click, snap, flip, jerk propel(oO): drive, push or cause to move in a particular direction, especially forward

 ### 0925
 ### daily word
 - earbud - headphone(not headset), earplug(to prevent the noise)

 #### Vocabulary for IELTS unit 19 media
 The news